Kingsway Jiu-Jitsu: Background

 In July 2021 it was announced that the Danaher Death Squad was splitting up.
-Around the same time, Gordon Ryan announced on Instagram that he had founded New Wave with John Danaher and Garry Tonon.
-The other team established was B Team Jiu Jitsu which was formed by Craig Jones and Nick Rodriguez and was also in Austin.
+Around the same time, Gordon Ryan announced on Instagram that he had founded New Wave Jiu Jitsu in Austin, Texas with John Danaher and Garry Tonon.
+The other team established from the split was B Team Jiu Jitsu which was formed by Craig Jones and Nick Rodriguez and also based in Austin.

 New Wave was awarded with 'Gym of the Year' at the Jits Magazine 2022 BJJ Awards as a result of the competition team's performance throughout the year.

+In April 2025, New Wave was rebranded Kingsway Jiu-Jitsu.

 Style

-New Wave is led by coach John Danaher.
+Kingsway Jiu-Jitsu is led by coach John Danaher.
 The style of the team has been described as 'direct'.

 Notable members

-The following are members of New Wave:
+The following are members of Kingsway Jiu-Jitsu: